TAG analyst report: Insights and recommendations for improved cyber resilience using CrashPlan

 After doing qualitative interviews with CISOs at roughly 100 organizations, along with a quantitative survey of security practitioners at those organizations, the headline finding confirmed TAG’s hunch: “The results of the TAG analysis revealed a protection gap for most businesses in how they maintain cyber resiliency for their endpoint data devices such as computers (PCs) and laptops.”
 One stat that brings this finding to life: 71% of the CISOs surveyed said they would not be surprised by a data breach involving endpoint data—despite feeling more confident overall in their ability to protect against breaches.

-Insight 2: More tools ≠ less risk
+Insight 2: More endpoint security tools ≠ less risk

 TAG noted that the companies included in its research exhibited higher awareness around cyberthreats and risks like ransomware and insider threats (malicious and inadvertent).
 They also noted that cybersecurity and resiliency has matured in these organizations, evidenced by the deployment of new, targeted security tech like anti-malware tools and EDR products.